KHALMAR/demo-repo/README.md

 Watch tutorial on Youtube
 ## Local Development
-1. Open index.html in your browser
+1. Open index.html in your browser!

 # new line
 !!!!